bnhr/vreaks/README.md

 - [ ] Implement headless components as a design system using Radix UI or React Aria Components for customizable, accessible UI elements in SPAs.
 - [ ] Migrate to Biome for faster linting and formatting once it's stable.
-- [ ] Integrate Bun as a faster JavaScript runtime alternative to Node.js.